Southern Style Creamy Instant Pot Chicken and Rice

 How to Make Creamy Instant Pot Chicken and Rice

-Add in some white rice and chicken broth, along with some garlic powder, onion powder, and pepper.
+Add in some white rice and chicken broth to the inner pot, along with some garlic powder, onion powder, and pepper.

-Cook that at high pressure for 3 minutes, then allow a natural pressure release.
+Pressure cook.
+Cook that at high pressure for 3 minutes.
+When the cooking time is complete allow a natural release of pressure.

 Notes and Adaptations for Creamy Instant Pot Chicken and Rice: